-What an indictment this is-not only against the people of Israel, but against men and women everywhere.
+What an indictment this is-not only against the people of Israel but against men and women everywhere.
 All were created and made in the image of God (Genesis 1:26-27) for fellowship with Him, but even His own chosen people rejected Him, and most people everywhere all but ignore Him in their daily lives.

-"Crib" is the same as "manger," and when God became man, His human parents "laid him in a manger" (Luke 2:7) since there was no room for Him anywhere else.
+The Hebrew word translated "crib" can also be translated as "manger," and when God became man, His human parents "laid him in a manger" (Luke 2:7) since there was no room for Him anywhere else.
 The animals knew Him, and so did the angels, but His people were unconcerned.
 "He was in the world, and the world was made by him, and the world knew him not" (John 1:10).